-Questions and inquiries regarding applicant treatment relative to Section 504 of the Rehabilitation Questions and inquiries regarding applicant treatment relative to Section 504 of the Rehabilitation Act of 1973 should be addressed by mail to the following person responsible for related policies: For individual designated to handle 504 issues - Jane C. Lahage, Director of Operations, 8900 Roosevelt Blvd., Philadelphia, PA 19115, (215) 673-6446, TTY #711 (National Telecommunication Relay Service).
+Management will not discriminate because of race, creed, color, national origin, age, ancestry, nationality, marital or domestic partnership or civil union status, sex, gender identity or expression, handicap, disability, affectional or sexual orientation, family state, or source of lawful income or source of lawful rent payment.
+Questions and inquiries regarding applicant treatment relative to Section 504 of the Rehabilitation Act of 1973 should be addressed by mail to the following person responsible for related policies: Jane C. Lahage, Director of Operations, 8900 Roosevelt Blvd., Philadelphia, PA 19115, (215) 673-6446 TTY Number: 711 (National Telecommunications Relay Service).
+This person is not directly involved in the day-to-day decision-making process involving admitting applicants to the property.